 Delray Beach should evaluate the success of current green building practices and the Central Business District Zone performance bond.
-Delray Beach can then establish more rigorous standards and Citv facilities commercial development projects beyond the Central Business District Zone.
+Delray Beach can then establish more rigorous standards for new City facilities and commercial development projects beyond the Central Business District Zone.
 The City should extend its sustainable building practices to all City facilities either through requiring participation in a prominent national rating system, or by designing their own menu of requirements, by borrowing techniques from various sustainable building codes.
 Adopting a green certification requirement for city-owned buildings and facilities is a nationally accepted practice.